A Theory of Atomic Beamforming: Atomic Beamforming with Segmental Vapor Cells

-\begin{remark}[Narrower beamwidth]\rm It is clear from \eqref{eq:HPBW} and \eqref{eq:HPBW2} that the HPBW of a segmental vapor cell is no longer determined by the overall cell length, $L$, but by the overall effective length, $L_e = L + (M-1)d_g$.
-Due to the introduced clear-air gap, $d_g$, the HPBW of a segmental cell is narrower than that of a continuous cell.
-Moreover, a narrower beamwidth can be achieved by either increasing the number of cell segments, $M$, or by enlarging the gap, $d_g$, without increasing the cell length $L$. \end{remark}
+\begin{remark}[Narrower beamwidth]\rm Comparing \eqref{eq:HPBW} and \eqref{eq:HPBW2}, we see that the HPBW of segmental vapor cells is no longer determined solely by the physical atomic-medium length $L$, but by the effective aperture $L_e = L + (M-1)d_g$.
+Owing to the introduced clear-air gap $d_g$, the segmental cells produce a narrower beam than a single cell of the same physical length $L$.
+Furthermore, the beamwidth can be reduced by either increasing the number of segments $M$ or enlarging the gap $d_g$, without extending the physical length $L$. \end{remark}